-The Contractor shall inspect and repair Project Demarcation Fence in accordance with the Contract Documents or as directed by the Engineer.
+The Contractor shall select, inspect, and maintain Project Demarcation Fence in accordance with the Contract Documents or as directed by the Engineer.

 653.15 BIOTECHNICAL SLOPE PROTECTION.
 Biotechnical slope protection measures shall consist of both structural or mechanical and vegetative elements working together to stabilize a site specific condition.
 The measures shall be installed to stabilize slopes by slowing water movement down slope, increasing infiltration, trapping sediment, and increasing soil stability with root systems.